District Role in Parent and Family Engagement

 Title I, Part A allocations of $500,000 or more:

-- Must reserve at least 1% to fund parent involvement activities
+- Must reserve at least 1% to fund parent and family engagement activities

 - Allocate 95% (of that 1%) to schools that receive Title I, Part A funds